kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 ### Data description & background

-- Identify the source of the data,
+- Identify the source of the data (including URL to where you accessed it) and who originally collected or curated it
-- When and how it was originally collected (by the original data curator, not necessarily how you found the data), and
+- Answer the three Ws (Table 2.2 of Communicating Data)
+    + *Who*: Who are the subjects of the study?
+    + *When*: When were the data collected, e.g. when did the subjects participate in the study?
+    + *Where*: Where were the data collected, e.g., where were the subjects under study located?
-- Provide a brief description of what it contains
+- Provide a brief description of what it contains:
+    + How many observations
+    + How many variables
+    + Summary of what info the variables provide about the observatioanl units

-### Research question
+### Research questions

-- Describe the research topic along with a concise statement of the research question and hypotheses.
+- Describe the research topic along with 2-3 research questions that could be explored with the data
+    + make sure to indicate which variable(s) in the data you could use as response variables and explanatory variables to answer the research question

 ### Data glimpse